pacificpelican/gallery4/djmblogGuide.md

---delete .htaccess based on htaccess.zip [testing] and unzip htaccess-ssl.zip to replace it [deployment] --change Stripe API keys to the appropriate live keys in config file --make sure site url constant in config is correct [e.g. change from http://localhost:8888 to https://djmblog.com] --clear database at the least, or forward engineer a new DB from the model at most and uploead the DB --change the DB info in the config file to the correct deployment DB info --change the SUPERCOiN constant for credit card encryption --create an admin user (can use any name) [users table] with user level 10 or higher [users_levels table] --set default permission levels for users in config --probably have some products pre-loaded if using the store module
+--delete .htaccess based on htaccess.zip [testing] and unzip htaccess-ssl.zip to replace it [deployment] --change Stripe API keys to the appropriate live keys in config file --make sure site url constant in config is correct [e.g. change from http://localhost:8888 to https://djmblog.com] --clear database of sample content
+--change the DB info in the config file to the correct deployment DB info --change the SUPERCOiN constant for credit card encryption [deprecated] --create an admin user (can use any name) [users table] with user level 10 or higher [users_levels table] --set default permission levels for users in config --probably have some products pre-loaded if using the store module